xlladdins/xll/docs/Excel4MacrosH-P.md

 **PIVOT.FIELD.PROPERTIES**?(name, pivot\_field\_name, new\_name,
 orientation, function, formats)

-Name    is the name of the PivotTable report containing the field which the user wants to edit.
+Name&nbsp;&nbsp;&nbsp;&nbsp;is the name of the PivotTable report containing the field which the user wants to edit.
 If name is omitted, Microsoft Excel will use the PivotTable report containing the active cell.

-Pivot\_field\_name    is the name of a field in the PivotTable report which the user would like to edit, as text.
+Pivot\_field\_name&nbsp;&nbsp;&nbsp;&nbsp;is the name of a field in the PivotTable report which the user would like to edit, as text.
 If it is omitted, Microsoft Excel uses the field containing the active cell.

-New\_name    is the name which you would like to rename the current field.
+New\_name&nbsp;&nbsp;&nbsp;&nbsp;is the name which you would like to rename the current field.
 If it is omitted, the name of the current field will not change.

-Orientation    is a number between 0 and 4 specifying which area will show the field containing the active cell.
+Orientation&nbsp;&nbsp;&nbsp;&nbsp;is a number between 0 and 4
+specifying which area will show the field containing the active cell.
 If zero, then the field is deleted and all other arguments to this function are ignored.
 If this argument is omitted, the orientation of the field will not change.

 |           |                   |
 | --------- | ----------------- |